-Building and operating a minimum data set (MDS) for a better knowledge of Child abuse in European countries is a technical and scientific opportunity of gathering epidemiological information in all involved countries.
-This knowledge would be very important in estimating prevalence and incidence of CAN in different countries and across time and perhaps may help to propose new practices to overcome or prevent child abuse in the EU.
+Building and operating a minimum data set (MDS) for a better knowledge of Child abuse in European countries is a technical and scientific opportunity of gathering epidemiological information.
+This knowledge would be very important in estimating prevalence and incidence of CAN in different countries and across time and perhaps may help to check "what works" and propose respectively new practices to overcome or prevent child abuse and neglect in the EU.